 Over the years, elected Parent Representatives have been an invaluable asset and support to our school.
 Their fundraising events (traditionally Annual Christmas Draw and Fashion Show), have made it possible for us to facilitate many opportunities for the boys.
 Recently, the Parent Council have run Bag Packing ventures, Bingo, Table Quizzes, Cake Sales and Fun Run/Walk, to enhance their fundraising endeavours.
 They have helped furnish the school with laptops, interactive white boards, networking, sports equipment, books etc. and indeed, with the enhancement of all our school facilities.

 In the recent school years – your Parent Council fundraising has enabled us, along with DES grant aid, to fully equip each classroom with a data projector, interactive whiteboard and laptop.
-Their monies also equipped a dedicated computer room and storage space in the attic, per our 2011 building project.
+Their current fundraising initiatives, which include online Bingo, aims to equip all classrooms with Interactive Touchscreens..
 In addition, they have funded additional literacy / numeracy provisions, bus travel to numerous activities and speech and drama classes for the whole school, to name but a few initiatives.

 Recently, monies from Parent Council ventures, provided new line markings on the playground, additional I-pads, sensor taps throughout the school, resources for Literacy Lift Off, amplification in halla, new Burco, Matific - (Maths online programme) and funding for numerous opportunities for the boys.
 In the past two years, as well as helping in all these initiatives, the Parent Council have contributed to the loan fund towards payment, for the field, adjacent to our school.